 Become a Volunteer Note Taker for a Student with a Disability

-Being a volunteer notetaker requires consistent class attendance and a willingness to share your notes after every class if there is a student with a disability who needs your notes.
-If your services are needed you will be eligible for service hours for the time you spend taking notes.
-SSD will provide verification of service hours at the end of the semester.
+Being a volunteer notetaker requires consistent class attendance and a willingness to share your notes after every class if there is a student in your class who receives peer notes as an academic accommodation.
+If your services are needed, you will be eligible for service hours for the time you spend taking notes.
+D&A will provide verification of service hours at the end of the semester.

 Interested?
 Here are your next steps!

 - Sign in to the D&A Student Portal with your UT EID and password.

 - Build your profile with the required information.

 - Choose the classes you are available to provide notes for (You must be registered for the course.
 You can add a course after Add/Drop if necessary).

 - You will be asked to upload a sample of notes.
 You can also accomplish this step after the first class day with your lecture notes.

 When you are selected as a note-taker, you will get an email notifying you.
 You should then upload notes as soon as you can after each lecture.
 While typed notes in Word documents are preferred, you can also take pictures of handwritten notes and upload the notes as photos.
 However, your writing must be legible and the pages must be numbered.
 We prefer if you compile the pages of notes for each lecture into one document.
 This could be done by adding the images into a single Word document.
 Note: Peer notes do not extend to textbook readings or external sources.
 The notes uploaded should only cover lectures and any discussion sections.